 Spend the morning ticking off the key sights.
 Take one of the guided tours at the city’s magnificent former stock exchange, the Palácio da Bolsa.
 Then stroll through atmospheric Ribeira, Porto’s quayside – one of the city’s oldest neighbourhoods.
 Take the steps or funicular up to visit the Sé, Porto’s cathedral, to admire its beautiful cloisters.

-You can eat at Graham’s highly regarded Vinum restaurant; otherwise stagger back down to Gaia’s riverfront, where there are more opportunities for port tasting.
-The sun hits this side of the Douro in the late afternoon.
-Watch sunset from the 360° Terrace Lounge rooftop bar.
+For a more intimate experience, visit one of the historic port lodges for a tour and tasting.
+Graham’s (pre-booking essential) is a stiff uphill walk (think of all the calories you'll burn off) but worth it for a look inside the famous lodge, which dates back to 1890.
+You can eat at Graham’s highly regarded Vinum restaurant and wine bar; otherwise stagger back down to Gaia’s riverfront, where there are more opportunities for port tasting.
+The sun hits this side of the Douro in the late afternoon so bask over an glass of something chilled at one one of the many outdoor tables.
+Watch the sunset from the 360° Terrace Lounge rooftop bar.
 Nearby Taberninha do Manel does good traditional petiscos (tapas).

 Explore the beautiful Douro Valley for the day.
 The oldest demarcated wine region in the world, and a UNESCO World Heritage site, its steep hillsides are covered in vertiginous terraces of vines.

-There are many small-group minibus tours you can join, and these typically involve stopping at two or three wineries for tastings, a hearty lunch in a town such as Pinhão and a short cruise on a traditional rabelo.
+You can join many small-group minibus tours which typically involve stopping at two or three wineries for tastings, a hearty lunch in a town such as Pinhão and a short cruise on a traditional rabelo.